 Another major task in Cambridge is the production of Science Alerts.
 This activity, led by Simon Hodgkin, examines new data for unexpected changes, primarily in the brightness of sources.
 Such changes can indicate transient events such as novae and supernovae, which can then be studied further from ground-based observatories.
 The Science Alerts software is also to be executed in Cambridge.

 In order to ensure that the various processes are producing reliable scientific results, we have developed a quality-control package that allows investigation of reduction results at various levels of detail.
 Examining all results at the highest detail would be an impossible task, considering that the mission will produce on average 800 CCD transits for each of about 1 billion sources.
 However, basic statistics of calibrations can be checked, and from there further details can be exposed as necessary.
-This activity is led by Floor van Leeuwen, who also is the manager for CU5 and the UK Space Agency grant that supports the data processing developments for Gaia.
+This activity was led by Floor van Leeuwen, who also was the manager for CU5 (until March 2019) and is the manager for the UK Space Agency grant that supports the data processing developments for Gaia.
+Dafydd W. Evans is the current CU5 manager.

 Nicholas Walton is the Data Analysis Specialist member of the ESA Gaia Science Team (GST).
 The GST advises ESA, through the Gaia Project scientist, on all top-level science performance, science policy and science organization aspects of the mission, including the activities of the Data Processing and Analysis Consortium.
 The GST issues recommendations to ESA and the DPAC, to maximize the scientific return of Gaia.
 A key role, with the start of operations of Gaia, has been in overseeing the creation and delivery of the final data products to the broader scientific community.
 Nicholas also acts as the Gaia Science Team and Beta Testing lead.